 Oaks are abundantly generous.
 One tree can drop hundreds of pounds of nutritious acorns, sustaining the whole web of life.
 If I gave you a super generous gift, let’s say all of your staple food in a year, and you didn’t say thank you, I would be less generous next year, and the next, and the next.
 I might even become sick from not having my gifts seen and appreciated.
 Ceremonies communicate our appreciation and gratitude for the generous gifts we have be given.

 Look everywhere and you can see that our loss of connection to the natural world is creating a downward spiral of societal alienation and ecological destruction.
 The present ailing state of California oak lands illustrates this downward spiral.
 Californians no longer see themselves as part of the oak community of life, so we routinely destroy vital oak habitats for development and agriculture at great detriment to water and air quality, wildlife, and the climate.
 In the last thirty years, more than a million oak and tanoak trees have died from Sudden Oak Death (SOD) and at least another million trees are currently infected.
 All is not lost however; Oaks have mighty potential to illustrate how we can shift these negative patterns by reimagining our human relationship within a sentient, sacred web of life.
 And we really need that now.
 That is why we are holding a ceremony.

-Go Wild Institute envisions that future generations of Californians will look to our oak landscapes and feel a sense of belonging, inspiration and nourishment.
-We strive to develop integrated, holistic community-based land restoration projects that feed our bodies, minds and spirits.
+Go Wild Institute envisions that future generations of Californians will look to our oak landscapes and feel a sense of belonging, inspiration, and nourishment.